- How to use Complexity Explorer (video)

 1 What is Complexity Explorer?

-Complexity Explorer is a web-based platform for courses and other educational resources related to complex systems science.
+Complexity Explorer is a web-based platform for courses and other educational resources related to complexity science.
 The website is sponsored by the Santa Fe Institute.

 2 Who is this website intended for?

-The website is for anyone who is interested in learning about, or teaching about, complex systems.
+The website is for anyone who is interested in learning about, or teaching about, complexity science.
 The interdisciplinary educational materials and courses offered through this website will range from beginner to expert levels, and will provide curricula for instructors to use, ranging from high school through graduate school levels.

 3 What resources are available through Complexity Explorer?

 Complexity Explorer hosts the Santa Fe Institute’s Massive Open Online Course (MOOC) program, a collection of online courses and tutorials open to anyone.
-The site also hosts searchable databases of syllabi, glossary terms, and other resources related to complex systems topics.
-The site also hosts a Virtual Laboratory consisting of open-source simulation programs illustrating complex systems ideas, theories, and tools, accompanied by curricula designed for both teachers and independent learners who want to take advantage of these simulations.
+The site also hosts searchable databases of syllabi, glossary terms, and other resources related to complexity science topics.

 4 In what ways am I allowed to use these resources?